 Scale free networks: The degree distribution of the network is a statistical property that can be used to understand some of the organizing principles of the network.
 The degree distribution of a random network is a Poisson distribution.
 Most real world networks including biological networks are organized in the form of scale-free networks that contain a small number of hubs that are highly connected in the network.
 The degree distribution in a scale free network is better modeled as a power law distribution.
 Hubs in scale free network also lead to the formation of small-world networks.

-Betweenness number of paths passing a node.
+Betweenness: the number of paths passing a node.
 Similar in spirit to heavily used bridges, highways, or intersections in transportation networks, a few centrally connected nodes funnel most of the paths between different parts of the network.
 High betweenness nodes are referred to as bottlenecks and removal of these nodes could reduce the efficiency of communication between nodes [79].

 Small World: A small world network is a kind of network in which the distance between nodes in the network is much smaller than the size of the network even though most nodes are not connected to one another.
 Typically, the average distance between any two nodes in a small world network scales as the logarithm of the number of nodes in the network.